Board of Directors and Staff

 Susan comes to LiRN from higher education.
 Career highlights include representing university programs in Canada, the USA, and abroad, and successfully drafting and managing strategic plans, government reports and accreditation applications.
 She has acted as a treasurer, editor, and secretary for professional associations.

 Beyond work, Susan currently volunteers as a treasurer for a non-profit community organization, enjoys reading autobiographies and exploring libraries, museums, and farmer’s markets.
-She has been able to travel to over 30 countries and endeavours to recreate favourite foods from those trips when back at home.
+She has been able to travel to over 30 countries and endeavours to recreate favourite foods from those trips at home.